-In creating a statewide inspector general, the General Assembly tasked OSIG several responsibilities aimed at ensuring efficiency, effectiveness, and integrity across state government.
+The General Assembly tasked OSIG with several responsibilities aimed at ensuring efficiency, effectiveness, and integrity across state government.
 OSIG has three primary statutory responsibilities:

-- conducting investigations into allegations of fraud, waste, or abuse in state and non-state agencies, such as state boards and commission; - conducting oversight of DBHDS facilities and community providers of services for individuals with a mental illness or developmental disability; and - conducting performance audits of state agencies and programs.
+- conducting investigations into allegations of fraud, waste, or abuse in state and non-state agencies, such as state boards and commissions; - conducting oversight of DBHDS facilities and community providers of services for individuals with a mental illness or developmental disability; and - conducting performance audits of state agencies and programs.